Thermodynamic aspects of dark energy fluids: Introduction

-Since the standard cold dark matter model (SCDM) was discarded by the Type Ia Supernovae observations, which point to a present day accelerated Universe\cite{acc_exp1,acc_exp2}, physicists have been challenged to find a model that agrees with the data and, at the same time, rely on a solid theoretical basis.
+Since the standard cold dark matter model (SCDM) was discarded by the Type Ia Supernovae observations, which point to a present day accelerated Universe \cite{acc_exp1,acc_exp2}, theoretical physicists have been challenged to find a model that agrees with the data and, at the same time, is based on a solid theoretical basis.
 This task is not easy.
 Usually, physicists start with the simplest model.
-Thus, the first attempt was to reintroduce the cosmological constant $\Lambda$ to Einstein's field equations.
-A positive $\Lambda$ term acts in the motion equations as a constant repulsive force and, therefore, can speed up the Universe at large scales.
-The so-called $\Lambda$CDM model is able to explain most of the current observational data and has a strong theoretical appeal since it may be linked with the zero point energy of all quantum fields filling the Universe.
+Thus, the first attempt was to reintroduce the cosmological constant $\Lambda$ into Einstein's field equations.
+A positive $\Lambda$ term acts in the equations of motion as a constant repulsive force and therefore, can speed up the Universe at large scales.
+The so-called $\Lambda$CDM model is able to explain most of the current observational data and has a strong theoretical appeal since it may be linked to the zero point energy of all quantum fields filling the Universe.
 Physicists would have given their verdict in favor of the cosmological constant if it did not suffer from a serious problem: the value of the vacuum energy density obtained by observations differs from the value provided by quantum field theory by at least $60$ orders of magnitude \cite{weinberg, padmanabhan, bousso}.
 It is very difficult to handle this huge discrepancy.
-If we think in terms of a net cosmological constant as the sum of a bare geometrical $\Lambda$ term with the quantum vacuum energy density to explain such small value, this will generate a fine-tuning problem: the absolute value of the geometrical and matter contributions to the net cosmological constant must be extremely close.
+If we think it in terms of a net cosmological constant as the sum of a bare geometrical $\Lambda$ term with the quantum vacuum energy density to explain such small value, this will generate a fine-tuning problem: the absolute value of the geometrical and matter contributions to the net cosmological constant must be extremely close.
 Also, symmetry arguments are not enough to explain the small value of the vacuum energy observed today.
 The lack of a reasonable explanation for the cosmological constant problem has led physicists to explore other routes to explain the observations.
-Scalar fields (quintessence) stand out among the alternatives to the cosmological constant since they provide a link between particle physics and cosmology.
+The simplest one, although controversial and highly dogmatic, is to assume that vacuum energy is canceled out by some unknown symmetry in nature.
+In such a scenario, scalar fields (quintessence) \cite{quintessence} stand out among the alternatives to the cosmological constant since they provide a link between particle physics and cosmology.
 The energy density of such a form of scalar matter must evolve with time but should mimic a cosmological constant to be compatible with the data.
-However, the majority of scalar fields that adjust the data have no foundations on particle physics and are somewhat artificial.
+However, the majority of scalar fields that adjust the data have no foundations on particle physics theory and they are somewhat artificial.
 In fact, vacuum energy and quintessence are not the only possibilities to explain the cosmic acceleration.
-Other fluids with negative pressure called generally dark energy (DE) \cite{copeland} and modifications of gravity theory \cite{nojiri} are also in the game.
+Fluids with negative pressure (see \cite{linder_scherrer} and references therein), k-essence \cite{k-essence}, phantom fields \cite{phantom}, modifications of gravity theory \cite{nojiri}, brane worlds \cite{brane} and other open-minded propositions that do not require additional sources for the energy contend of the universe \cite{opened-minded} are also in the game.